 Your BMI is...

-This may put you at risk of health issues and you may wish to consider increasing your weight to within the healthy weight range.
-For individualised advice we recommend that you visit your general practitioner or an Accredited Practising Dietitian (www.daa.asn.au).
+Your BMI is classified in the underweight range which may put you at risk of health issues.
+You may consider increasing your weight to be in the healthy weight range.
+For individual advice, we recommend you visit your general practitioner or an Accredited Practising Dietitian www.daa.asn.au

-BMI may not be an accurate indicator of body composition and predictor of health risk for some individuals.
-The above BMI categories are based on those classified by the World Health Organisation.
-At Jenny Craig our clients’ health is our number one priority.
-Suitability for enrollment for individuals on the Jenny Craig program is based around the expert recommendations of our Accredited Practising Dietitians.
+2While BMI is a useful health indicator for most people over 18 years of age, it is only an estimate and doesn’t account for age, ethnicity, gender and body composition.
+It is not suitable for children and pregnant women.
+BMI categories are based on those classified by the World Health Organisation.
+At Jenny Craig, our clients’ health is our number one priority.
+Suitability for enrolment of individuals on the Jenny Craig program is based around the expert recommendations of our Accredited Practising Dietitians.

 Your Body Mass Index is often referred to as your BMI.
 It is the equation that your health professional uses to determine whether or not you are in a healthy weight range.
 This is basically a calculation that evaluates the relationship between your height and your weight.
 As your height doesn’t change once you become an adult, the only way to change your BMI is to change your weight.
 Your Jenny Craig Consultant can help you work out your BMI using a BMI calculator.
 Jenny Craig uses a Metric BMI calculator to measure your weight in kilograms.
 The accepted categories for BMI are: 18.4 or less (underweight); 18.5 – 24.9 (healthy weight); 25.0 – 29.9 (overweight); 30.0 or more (obese).